Aaron98990/ways-of-the-game/tactical-impact.md

 > - distance between the offense and the goal
 > - general direction of the play
 > - likelihood of keeping or gaining control of the ball
-> - location and number of defenders
+> - location and number of defenders and attackers
 > - Law 12.3 Direct Free Kick

 DOGSO (like offside) is a hard call to make because it requires match officials to look at more than one place at the same time (the spot of the offense, where the defenders are, whether the ball is still playable).
 DOGSO is often called the last-man foul.